-(interpretation ends) Mr. Speaker, recently there have been a number of announcements for scholarships for funding opportunities, but the deadlines to submit those applications are often very tight.
+(interpretation ends) Mr. Speaker, recently there have been a number of announcements for scholarships or funding opportunities, but the deadlines to submit those applications are often very tight.
 It is not clear whether the funding available through his department's Inuusivut Division has specific deadlines.

-Mr. Speaker, can the minister confirm whether there are specific deadlines for the community groups to apply for funding to deliver programs and activities to tackle the serious issues?
-If so, what are they? (interpretation) Thank you, Mr. Speaker.
+Mr. Speaker, can the minister confirm whether there are specific deadlines for community groups to apply for funding to deliver programs and activities to tackle these serious issues and, if so, what are they? (interpretation) Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
 We have not set a closing date for these funds.
-In the fiscal year from March, we opened invitations for proposals of the funds that we call Upigivattigit, and we inform them.
-In August, we also informed them of the funds available and to proceed and be open for proposals until the funds are gone.
-If that's understandable, Mr. Speaker.
+In the fiscal year from March, we opened invitations for proposals of the funds that we call Upigivatsi.
+We informed them of the funds in March and they started submitting proposals.
+In August, we also informed them of the funds available.
+This will continue and remain open for proposals until the funds are gone.
+I hope that's understandable.
+Thank you, Mr. Speaker.